 A Policy-Practice Variance score, workflow integrity assessment, and a remediation matrix sequenced by regulatory exposure — not operational convenience.

-C-Suite & Board
+C-Suite & Board Leadership

 Governance failures almost always reveal that leadership either didn't know things they should have known, or knew things they wish they hadn't.
 The workflow is the record of which one it was.